ProjectSidewalk/sidewalk-validator-ai/README.md

 ## Model Deployment

-To use the newly trained models in production, upload the contents of the dinov2 folder into a new Hugging Face model.
+To use the newly trained models in production, upload the contents the best checkpoint in the dinov2 folder into a new Hugging Face model.
 Example [here](https://huggingface.co/projectsidewalk/sidewalk-validator-ai-crosswalk/tree/main).
 In the future, it might be helpful to have a script to automatically upload to Hugging Face instead of manually doing it.